CSAT and CEQV for nilpotent Maltsev algebras of Fitting length > 2: Discussion

-As shown in \cite{IKKW-solvablegroups}, $\PolSAT((G,\cdot))$ for groups $(G,\cdot)$ of Fitting length $k$, exhibits the same quasipolynomial lower bounds as $\CSAT(\algA)$ for nilpotent algebras of Fitting length $k$ (assuming ETH).
+As shown in \cite{IKKW-solvablegroups}, $\PolSAT(\mathbf G)$ for finite groups $\mathbf G = (G,\cdot,1,^{-1})$ of Fitting length $k$, exhibits the same quasipolynomial lower bounds as $\CSAT(\algA)$ for nilpotent algebras of Fitting length $k$ (assuming ETH).
 This begs the question, if the lower bounds in Theorem \ref{theorem:main} even hold for $\PolSAT(\algA)$.
+Or, more generally, one may ask if $\PolSAT(\algA)$ has quasipolynomial lower bounds for all finite \emph{solvable} Mal'tsev algebras, which would subsume both the results of this paper and \cite{IKKW-solvablegroups}.
+And, in fact, in the conference paper \cite{IKK-Maltsev}, Idziak, Kawa\l{}ek and Krzaczkowski proved exactly this.
+Their proof uses tame congruence theory to construct \emph{polynomials} with properties similar to the \emph{circuits} $t_n$ in our proof of Theorem \ref{theorem:main}.

-A look into our proof shows, that the only occasion, in which we relied on circuits is in Proposition \ref{proposition:main}, to efficiently express 'sums' with respect to the loop operation $+$.
-So if $+$ is also part of the signature of the nilpotent algebra $\algA$, then the lower bounds of Theorem \ref{theorem:main} even hold for $\PolSAT(\algA)$.
-However we do not know, if this is true for general nilpotent Maltsev algebras.
-More generally, it would be interesting to see if $\PolSAT(\algA)$ has quasipolynomial lower bounds for all \emph{solvable} Maltsev algebras, which would generalize both the results of this paper and \cite{IKKW-solvablegroups}.
+This leads to the question, whether also in our proof of Theorem \ref{theorem:main}, it is enough to consider polynomials.
+An analysis shows that the only point, in which we need to be careful in substitute circuits by polynomials is Proposition \ref{proposition:main}; in it we used circuits to efficiently express the iterated products with respect to the loop operation $+$.
+Thus, if $+$ (or the Mal'tsev operation $m(x,y,z)$) is also part of the signature of the nilpotent algebra $\algA$, then the lower bounds of Theorem \ref{theorem:main} even hold for $\PolSAT(\algA)$.
+Also, for general $\algA$ one can find a workaround by using $+$-terms of depth $\log(n)$ to define the ``sum'' of $n$ variables (using balanced trees), and then substitute every $+$ by the polynomial defining it (we would like to thank the anonymous reviewer of a previous version of this paper for this suggestion).
+However, as \cite{IKK-Maltsev} deals with this problem anyways, we decided not to complicate our proof by adding this further addition.

-By Corollary \ref{corollary:main}, nilpotent Maltsev algebras of Fitting length $k = 2$ remain essentially the only algebras from congruence modular varieties, for which we do not have a clear picture about the complexity of $\CSAT(\algA)$ and $\CEQV(\algA)$.
-For them Theorem \ref{theorem:main}, is still consistent with the complexity being in P. But all known tractability results only talk about 2-nilpotent algebras \cite{IKK-examples, KKK-CEQV-2nilpotent}, i.e. algebras that are the wreath product of two affine algebras.
-Therefore it would be interesting, to see, if we can refine Theorem \ref{theorem:main}, to obtain also proper quasipolynomial bounds for some algebras that have Fitting length 2, but are not 2-nilpotent, or not.

-Further, we remark that a more detailed analysis of wreath-products with respect to term operations (instead of just polynomial operations) might help in the study of other (computational) problems over nilpotent algebras, such as the checking satisfaction / equivalence of term equations, or the subpower membership problem (see \cite{mayr-SMPmaltsev}).